-- Soundstage is astounding for a closed back model.
-There is so much space and separation between sounds and instruments that I was shocked.
-There are open back models that don’t do this as well.
+- The soundstage is astounding for a closed-back model.
+There are so much space and separation between sounds and instruments that I was shocked.
+There are open-back models that don’t do this as well.
 What is Soundstage?

 - Very nice packaging presentation.
 I really like the compact, hard denim case.